MaksBid/rasterizer/README.md

 # Simple 3D Rasterizer

-This project is a basic 3D graphics rasterizer implemented in JavaScript using the HTML5 Canvas API.
+This project is a basic 3D graphics rasterizer implemented in TypeScript using the HTML5 Canvas API.
 It demonstrates fundamental concepts of 3D graphics, including vector and matrix mathematics, perspective projection, camera transformations, and object rendering.

 ## Features